 57%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill is well-structured and concise, with good progressive disclosure to detailed resources.
-However, it critically lacks actionable, concrete guidance—no code examples, specific commands, or executable patterns are provided in the main skill file.
-For a security-focused skill, the absence of validation checkpoints and concrete implementation examples significantly limits its utility.
+The skill is well-structured and concise with good progressive disclosure to detailed resources.
+However, it critically lacks actionability—the instructions are entirely abstract with no concrete code examples, specific commands, or executable patterns.
+For a security-critical domain like authentication, the absence of concrete implementation guidance significantly limits its usefulness.

 Suggestions